 If your kids are at the age where you're considering buying a game console, now might be the right time.
-The introduction of virtual reality to the Sony PlayStation and Nintendo's replacement of the Wii U with the Switch, mean games offer more realism, interactivity, and flexibility than ever before.
+Whether you want the immersive virtual reality of the Sony PlayStation or the portability of the Nintendo Switch, today's consoles offer more realism, interactivity, and flexibility than ever before.
 The question still remains: Which console is best for your family's needs?

 Best for Families with Young Kids: Nintendo Switch/Switch Lite

 With games such as Super Mario Party, Monster Hunter Generations Ultimate, Octopath Traveler, or Mario Tennis Aces, as well as cool activity packs such as the Labo Toy-Con Variety Kit, Nintendo maintains its position as the best option for families to use together.
 The Switch works both as a stationary console that plugs into your TV and a portable gaming device with two built-in controllers and a touchscreen.
 The recently released Switch Lite, on the other hand, uses the same games as the Switch, but it's strictly a portable station that's designed only for gaming on the go.
 While the Switch does offer its share of mature games, the console includes parental controls so you can help your kids regulate their use.
 Check out the Best Nintendo Switch Games for Kids.

 Best for Tweens and Families: Microsoft Xbox One S and Sony PlayStation 4